$0 Arizona IEP Meeting Prep Checklist

 Everything in this article as a printable checklist — plus action plans and reference guides you can start using today.

-What a Behavior Intervention Plan Must Contain
+What a Behavior Intervention Plan Should Address

 • Operational definition of the target behavior — precisely described so that any staff member reading it would identify the behavior consistently